Power & Pipes

 Hydrogen will play a key role in addressing the climate crisis, supporting a transition to net zero, and achieving a sustainable clean energy future.
 As a versatile energy carrier and chemical feedstock, hydrogen offers many advantages and an ability to leverage renewables, nuclear, and fossil fuels with carbon capture and storage.
 It can also be used as a fuel or feedstock for applications that do not have competitive and efficient clean alternatives.

 On September 22, the US Department of Energy’s (DOE) Office of Clean Energy Demonstrations issued a Funding Opportunity Announcement (FOA) to solicit applications for funding to establish regional clean hydrogen hubs (H2Hub) across the United States to improve clean hydrogen production, processing, delivery, storage, and end use.
+These H2Hubs are expected to form the foundation of a national clean hydrogen network of clean hydrogen producers, clean hydrogen consumers, and connective infrastructure located in close proximity to accelerate the use of hydrogen as a clean energy carrier and achieve large-scale, commercially viable hydrogen ecosystems.

 Be sure to check out the latest issue of Empowered, our energy industry newsletter.
+Topics include cyberinsurance, enforcement trends, emerging renewable energy markets, offshore wind, and energy and technology funding proposals.

 In an article featured in our global energy industry newsletter, Empowered, lawyers Carl Valenstein and Jonathan Wilcon analyze the implications of the Jones Act on offshore wind development.
 While the authors acknowledge that many see Jones Act compliance as a “potential bottleneck” for the offshore wind industry’s progress, they discuss strategies that will permit Jones Act compliance and offshore wind development in the United States.